 Other methods of varicose vein treatment include the microphlebectomy removal of the veins.
 For this procedure, commonly used on smaller lower leg veins, a hook is inserted through a small incision made over an affected vein.
 The vein is caught with the hook and withdrawn through the incision.
 Another method of varicose vein removal is the injection of a foam within the veins, which causes them to contract until they are eventually absorbed by the body.

 What should I expect after varicose vein procedures?

 Once the procedure is complete, the leg will be wrapped to minimize swelling, and there will be a 20-30 minute recovery period.
 After the recovery period, you can return home and resume activities that are comfortable for you.
 After 24-48 hours, the recovery wrap should be removed and the leg placed within a compression stocking, which should remain around the leg for a few weeks.

 Depending on the specifics of the venous condition and the treatment performed, it may be necessary to return for additional treatments.
 Additionally, there may be a follow-up visit and an ultrasound to ensure the site is healing normally, the veins are closed and symptoms are improved.

 Complications that may occur during varicose vein treatment include brown discolorations, skin burns, infection, blood clots and changes in sensitivity.

 Self-care tips for living with varicose veins

-- Lose weight or keep it at a normal level
+- Lose weight if needed or keep it at a normal level.

 - Wear compression stockings or support hose.